zatserkovnyy/mpv-sast/README.md

 Add or remove extensions as needed.

-### 6. Timing
+### 6. Timing and debouncing

-A short delay (`0.05` s) is used after `file-loaded` to let mpv finish probing tracks.
-Increase it if you experience race conditions on slow systems.
+A short debouncing delay (`0.1` s via `track_update_timer`) is used on `file-loaded` and `tracks-changed` to prevent event spamming and allow mpv to finish probing tracks.
+You can adjust this value in the script if you experience issues on slower systems or network drives.

 ## Adapting for other languages / regions